-A program deposit of $500 is due on or before March 5, 2020.
+A program deposit of $500 is due on or before March 5, 2021.
 The $500 deposit will be applied toward your London Program Activity Fee.
 If your deposit is not received by March 5, you will lose your placement.
-The program deposit will become non-refundable on April 5, 2020.

 Housing and Residence Life

 In recent years, students have been responsible for finding their own accommodation in London, and do so mostly in groups in shared apartments.
 Although it can seem like a challenge for students to find suitable and reasonably priced apartments for this relatively short period, more options have become available in recent years, and as well as renting through agents or private landlords, some students now also use AirBnB for some or all of their stay.
 It is certainly useful as a stop-gap if students wish to spend some time looking for longer term accommodation once here.
 We suggest that you also look at specific student accommodation that is available through a number of organizations in London who specialize in this field, as many can cater for shorter stays than an academic year.
 If you do elect instead to look for an apartment through a private landlord or agent, we advise that you arrive in London at least a week prior to the start of classes in order to have sufficient time for your search and to get used to your surroundings.
 It is a very good idea to start your research several weeks before this to determine which areas fit your budget.
 Further information on student accommodation and recommendations for temporary housing will be available shortly and updates are sent periodically throughout the spring and early summer.